stolostron/rhacm-docs/troubleshoot/endpnt_tiller.md

 ## Causes

-The user-deployed Tiller is treated as an {{site.data.keyword.cloud_pak_mcm}} Tiller and does not work because of the CA issuer.
+The user-deployed Tiller is treated as an Red Hat Advanced Cluster Management for Kubernetes Tiller and does not work because of the CA issuer.

 ## Resolving the problem